oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-data-flow/code-examples/run-from-functions/README.md

 # When to use this asset?

-When in your overall flow OCI Functions is used (e.g., based on event) to start a OCI Data Flow job run.
+When in your overall flow OCI Functions are used (e.g., based on an event) to start an OCI Data Flow job run.

 # How to use this asset?